progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 	export_data('imported from ' + dir)
 	puts 'from :' + last_mark if last_mark

 Wpisujesz na sztywno strefę czasową (-0700), ponieważ jest to najprostsze podejście.
 Jeżeli importujesz z innego systemu, musisz wskazać strefę czasową jako różnicę (ang. offset).
-Treść komentarza do zmiany musi być wyrażona w specjanym formacie:
+Treść komentarza do zmiany musi być wyrażona w specjalnym formacie:

 <!-- You hardcode the time zone (-0700) because doing so is easy.
 If you’re importing from another system, you must specify the time zone as an offset.
 The commit message must be expressed in a special format: -->